-The University is pleased to provide the trainings listed below to support employees’ efforts to learn more about diversity, equity, and inclusion (DEI) in the workplace and how University policies and practices can assist in advancing DEI-related goals.
+The University is pleased to provide the trainings listed below to support employees’ efforts to learn more about diversity, equity, and inclusion (DEI) in the workplace.
 These learning opportunities have been developed by UW staff with expertise in the subject matter areas under discussion.
-Where applicable, trainings are identified as required for UW staff and include a link to certify completion.
+Training requirements are specified below and include a link to certify completion.
 These trainings only need to be completed once.

 Record keeping in the hiring process

 Hiring managers help ensure the University’s hiring process is transparent, objective, and equitable by understanding the how and why of creating, retaining, and disposing (when appropriate) of records during the hiring process.
 Knowledge of laws, policies, and practices is a tool that UW staff involved in the hiring process can use to mitigate bias and comply with the law.